Opening hours: 8.45am - 6pm

 Personal profile

-Theo regularly defends in a range of criminal matters in both the Magistrates’ Court and the Crown Court and prosecutes on behalf of the CPS as a Grade 2 panel advocate
+Theo has a busy practice defending in a range of criminal matters in both the Crown Court and Youth Court.
+He also prosecutes on behalf of the CPS.

 Theo has developed particularly strong knowledge on the law of automatism, having assisted Jennifer Dempster KC throughout a complex homicide case from trial through to the Court of Appeal.
-As a result, he is well placed to advise on such matters.
+As a result, he is well placed to advise on this complex area of law.

 Theo also has a specific interest in National Security and Espionage Law.
-He has co-authored an article with Barnaby Jameson KC on the impact of the National Security Act 2023.
-Consequently, he is well informed of continuing developments in the field.
+He has presented to the Criminal Bar Association on recent developments in the fields and The Guardian has invited him to write on the topic.
+He has also co-authored a number of articles with Barnaby Jameson KC and Sailesh Mehta on the impact of the National Security Act 2023 and is an active commentator on the subject.

 Prior to his legal career, Theo worked at the Ministry of Defence advising on a variety of policy areas.
 Whilst living in Ghana, he worked at an international energy company assessing the impact of government legislation on company activities